Queensland Plant Pathology Herbarium and Insect Collection

-The Plant Pathology Herbarium and Insect Collection holds most of the known plant pathogens and insect pests that occur in Queensland.
-These collections underpin the reliable and accurate identification of plant diseases and insect pests in Queensland.
+The Plant Pathology Herbarium and Insect Collection holds specimens of most of the known fungal pathogens of plants and insects, as well as insect pests that occur in Queensland.
+These collections support the reliable and accurate identification of plant diseases and insect pests in Queensland.

 Supporting the Biosecurity Act 2014, the collections enhance Queensland's biosecurity through the early detection of new and emerging plant diseases and pests.

 State scientific collection

 The Plant Pathology Herbarium contains:

 - more than 110,000 specimens representing almost 2,000 fungal species

 - a Culture Collection of 22,000 fungal cultures and 1,000 bacterial cultures.

 The Insect Collection has about 1.5 million pinned insect specimens and 52,000 slide-mounted specimens.

 Case study – Karnal bunt

 The correct identification of a pest is not only of importance to individual farms but has far-reaching economic consequences.
 In many cases, the early detection of a pest can save millions by allowing easy countermeasures that are also less destructive for the rest of the ecosystem.